What are Waves?

-- Find the volunteer holding the sign with the letter corresponding to prefix on your bib.
-If your bib number is B1244, then look for the “Wave B” sign.
+- Find the volunteer holding the sign with the letter corresponding to wave on your bib.
+Locate your wave in the box on the bottom left of your bib.

 - The volunteer will walk your group into the start corral as your start time approaches.